jamielinux/ansible-discourse/README.rst

 By default, the `latest stable Discourse release`_ is installed.
 When a new version is released, simply re-run ``deploy-local.sh``.
-Re-runs are much faster than the first run, as Ansible skips completed tasks.
+Re-runs are much faster than the first run, as Ansible skips completed tasks (eg, Ruby doesn’t need to be compiled again).

 .. code-block:: console